gboliknow/gboliknow/README.md

 - Learning Solidity
 - 📫 reach me on whatsapp +2348145298207
 - Ask me anything about flutter
-- Ask me somethings about python
+- Ask me stuff about python

 <!---
 gboliknow/gboliknow is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.